Devkeystuff/humboldt/README.md

 ### [Cargo](https://www.rust-lang.org/)

-For managing packages, in our case...
+For managing packages, but in our case we just want Just

 #### [Just](https://github.com/casey/just)